flossy83/BeyonwizV2Patch/README.md

 #### System Requirements

 This patch was written and tested on a Beyonwiz V2 running firmware 19.3.20200328.
-It should also be compatible with other firmware versions as it doesn't appear to contain any version-specific dependencies.
+It should also be compatible with other firmware versions as it doesn't appear to contain any version-specific dependencies, however this cannot be guaranteed.

 It is also expected to be compatible with other Beyonwiz boxes such as T2, T3, T4 and U4, however the author has only tested it on V2 and T2.
 Many of the fixes and improvements are specific to Beyonwiz V2 and will not be applied to other models.